ibm-ecosystem-engineering/watsonx-sustainability-advisor-app/README.md

 1. Goto the root folder of this app.

-2. Run the below commnad to deactivate the virtual environment.
+2. Run the below command to deactivate the virtual environment.

 ```
 deactivate